gohugoio/hugo/content/en/methods/page/Fragments.md

        path         fragment
 ```

-Hugo assigns an `id` attribute to each markdown [ATX] and [setext] heading within the page content.
-You can override the `id` with a [markdown attribute] as needed.
+Hugo assigns an `id` attribute to each Markdown [ATX] and [setext] heading within the page content.
+You can override the `id` with a [Markdown attribute] as needed.
 This creates the relationship between an entry in the [table of contents] (TOC) and a heading on the page.

 Use the `Fragments` method on a `Page` object to create a table of contents with the `Fragments.ToHTML` method, or by [walking] the `Fragments.Map` data structure.